How to Make Your Own Luxurious Aphrodite Offering Oil

 Cyprus is an eastern Mediterranean island considered separate from Greece in the modern day.

-Cyprus is often described at the birthplace of Aphrodite.
+Cyprus is often described at the birth place of Aphrodite.

 One of her ancient epithets is Kypria ‘Of Cyprus’ and Kyprogeneia ‘Cyprus-Born’.